vieweghn/EENG-220-LED-Cube-Project/README.md

-# EENG-220-LED-Cube-Project
+# EENG-220-LED-Matrix-Project
-Verilog code for an LED cube controlling with an FPGA board
+Verilog code for an LED matrix controlling with an FPGA board